Lester B. Pearson High School (Calgary): History

 The school opened in 1990 with a design for the 21st century.
 The building has been designed to provide an ideal learning environment with a variety of teaching and learning spaces which provide for individual, small group and class work.
 The school is fully networked with over 350 workstations including 60 computers in the John Rollins Media Centre/Library.
 L.B.
 Pearson has a 250-seat theater, acoustic music studio, 5 computer labs, teaching kitchen/cafeteria, 2 gymnasiums, as well as 64 classrooms, science labs, and shops.
-The school has over 1591 students enrolled in the 2017–2018 year.
+The school has over 1591 students enrolled as of the 2020-2021 school year.

 In 1990, Lester B. Pearson's architecture was recognized by the American Institute of Architects and American Association of School Administrators, Award.

 Philosophy

-Lester B. Pearson High School is a member of the community of Calgary Senior High Schools and shares with them the Calgary Board of Education's goal of “Educating Tomorrow’s Citizens Today.”
+Lester B. Pearson High School is a member of the community of Calgary Senior High Schools and shares with them the Calgary Board of Education's goal of "Educating Tomorrow's Citizens Today."